-- \ Healthcare
+- Healthcare

-- \ Information Technology
+- Information Technology

-- \ Construction
+- Construction

-- \ Advanced Manufacturing
+- Advanced Manufacturing

-- \ Transportation and Logistics
+- Transportation and Logistics

-- \ Educational Services
+- Educational Services

-The Board has leveraged its resources to provide training opportunities to over 3,000 individuals.
+The Board has leveraged its resources to provide training opportunities to over 3,000 individuals in the targeted sectors.

 The Northern Middle Board has established four guiding principles to steer the strategic direction of the Board and govern operations.
-Focused on job creation through economic development, the Board prioritizes fiscal responsibility and effective delivery of workforce services to maximize the competitive position of the businesses in the Northern Middle Workforce Area.
+Focused on job creation through economic development, the Board prioritizes fiscal responsibility and effective delivery of workforce services to maximize the competitive position of the businesses in the NMWA.